melviniwamoto/melviniwamoto.github.io/essays/tomorrow-today.md

 > // more objects...etc
 > ```

-The result of applying facade to object creation is called *classes* and tidily encapsulates the central philosophy behind *Object-Oriented Programming*.
+The result of applying facade to object creation produces *classes* that tidily encapsulate the central philosophy behind *Object-Oriented Programming*.

 The **Class** hides the unwieldy creation of objects behind a special type of *function* called a **Constructor**.